 What is a margin call and margin closeout?

 Margin calls are an important aspect of leveraged trading.
-If the balance in your account falls to a level that is below the minimum regulatory margin requirement, a margin call will get triggered.
-If this happens, we could ask you to deposit more funds into your account to increase your account balance or close open positions to return your margin closeout value to greater than your regulatory margin used.
+If the Net Asset Value (NAV) of your account falls to a level that is below the minimum regulatory margin requirement, a margin call will get triggered.
+If this happens, we could ask you to deposit more funds into your account to increase your account Net Asset Value or close open positions to return your margin closeout value to greater than your regulatory margin used.

 If your margin closeout value is less than your regulatory margin used, you will receive a margin call alert by email.
 Margin call alert emails are sent at 3:45 p.m.
 (EDT) daily.
 Margin call emails will only be sent out if your account falls below the regulatory value.